openresty/lua-nginx-module/README.markdown

 ngx.cookie_time(sec)
 --------------------
 Returns a formated string can be used as the cookie expiration time.
-The parameter `sec` is the timestamp in seconds (like those returned from `ngx.time`).
+The parameter `sec` is the timestamp in seconds (like those returned from `ngx.utc_time`).

     ngx.say(ngx.cookie_time(1290079655))
         # yields "Thu, 18-Nov-10 11:27:35 GMT"